Great For Families

 • NO BOAT REQUIRED to snorkel the Tres Palmas Marine reserve.
 The reef is accessible by shore entry.

-• Approximately 2-3 hours for the entire snorkeling tour experience.
-This time includes check-in, gear fitting, local marine life briefing, safety briefing, travel to tour site, and the in-water snorkeling portion.
-Time spent in the water is approximately 1 hour.
+• Approximately 3 hours for the entire snorkeling tour experience.
+This time includes check-in, personal gear fittings, local marine life briefing, safety briefing, travel to tour site (5 min), and the in-water snorkeling portion.
+Time spent continuously snorkeling is approximately 1 hour.

 Sun Protection